nemixu/Milestone-2/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The api resource is used from the opensource API Open Trivia DB - https://opentdb.com/
+- Background Image was sourced from https://www.pexels.com/
+-

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my Mentor Simen Daehlin who suggested doing a project like this.
+- Slack community for the help with small issues that I was overlooking.
+- Reggie Morgan (Senior Dev) who gave suggestions on best practices.